(Q) Do unpublished writers really stand a chance of being included in Verandah and winning a prize?

 (Q) Should I put my name on every page of my submission?

-(A) No. Submissions have to remain anonymous for our judges.
+(A) No. Submissions have to remain anonymous for our evaluations.
 Put your name and the title of your work on the cover sheet/ email, and the title of your work and page numbers on each consecutive page.

 (Q) If I include a SASE (stamped, self addressed envelope), will you return my entry and give me some feedback?